RBF Weighted Hyper-Involution for RGB-D Object Detection: Conclusions

 \section{Conclusions}

-In this paper, we delineate the importance of depth maps for object detection task and investigated into the alternatives of convolution for a better feature extraction from RGB-D images.
-Aimed at maximizing the utilization of the depth information, we design a depth-weighted hyper-involution and a new fusion mechanism which enables dynamic learning during model training and prevents information loss.
-Building on top of these modules, we developed a single stage RGB-D based object detection model which uses minimal number of network parameters.
-The proposed object detection framework exhibits higher accuracy while maintaining low computational complexity.
-Qualitative and quantitative experiments performed using the proposed model on benchmark datasets suggest the effectiveness of the proposed architecture.
-Moreover, a fully automated RGB-D data synthesis pipeline was developed to tackle the scarcity of large datasets for RGB-D-based object detection research.
-We also introduced two new RGB-D datasets providing the research community with more options to evaluate and compare their RGB-D object detection performance in diverse environments.
-Although we designed depth aware hyper-involution module for RGB-D object detection, this filter has proven to map some important semantic features that can potentially be a good fit for other tasks such as object parts segmentation or salient object detection.
-A more focused investigation of depth aware hyper-involution module in the context of specific applications such as robotic surgery or augmented reality is necessary.
+In this paper, we emphasized the significance of depth maps in object detection and explored convolution alternatives for improved feature extraction from RGB-D images.
+Introducing a depth-weighted hyper-involution and a novel fusion mechanism, we aimed to maximize depth information utilization, enabling dynamic learning and preventing information loss during model training.
+Leveraging these modules, we develop a lightweight single-stage RGB-D object detection model that ranks among the top-performing methods across benchmarks, while maintaining low computational complexity and a compact architecture.
+Qualitative and quantitative experiments on benchmark datasets validate the effectiveness of our architecture.
+Furthermore, we introduced two new RGB-D datasets, offering the research community more options for evaluation in diverse environments.
+How to further improve/adapt our depth-aware hyper-involution module for tasks such as object part segmentation or salient object detection is an interesting topic to explore.
+Future investigations could focus on its application in specific domains such as robotic surgery or augmented reality.
+In support of reproducible research and community use, we will publicly release the trained models together with the Outdoor \textit{RGB-D Detect} dataset.